Rebeca Huddle

-Rebeca Aizpuru Huddle (born July 7, 1973) is an American lawyer who has served as a justice of the Supreme Court of Texas since 2020.
-She previously served as a justice of the First Court of Appeals of Texas from 2011 to 2017.
+Rebeca Aizpuru Huddle (born July 7, 1973) is an American lawyer who has been a justice of the Supreme Court of Texas since 2020.
+A member of the Republican Party, she served as a justice of the First Court of Appeals of Texas from 2011 to 2017.

 On October 15, 2020, Governor Greg Abbott nominated Huddle to the Texas Supreme Court to replace Justice Paul W. Green, who retired from the court in August.
 Huddle was sworn into office on October 30, 2020.

 Biography

 Huddle was born in El Paso, Texas and attended Austin High School in El Paso.
 She received a Bachelor of Arts in political science from Stanford University and her Juris Doctor from the University of Texas School of Law.

 Private practice

 After graduating law school, Huddle became a partner in Baker Botts LLP's trial department, focusing on civil litigation.
 She worked in that position until her appointment to the First Court of Appeals in Houston.

 Once Huddle left the Court of Appeals, she returned to Baker Botts and became the partner-in-charge of their Houston office, focusing on commercial litigation and appeals.
 She left that position once she was appointed to the Texas Supreme Court.